 QUESTION 3B.
-Observe the difference between the runtime that stress-ng reported (wall clock time), and the CPU time as measured by the linux cgroup cpuacct (time the task ran on the CPU)?
-Which is GREATER (wall-clock-time or CPU-time)?
+Observe the difference between the runtime that stress-ng reported (wall clock time in seconds), and the CPU time in microseconds as reported in the linux cgroup cpu.stat file.
+Convert CPU time in microseconds to seconds.
+After conversion, which time is GREATER in seconds (stress-ng-wall-clock-time or the cgroup-CPU-time)?

-Contemplate for a moment why either wall-clock-time or CPU-time is greater.
+Contemplate for a moment why either stress-ng wall-clock-time or container cgroup CPU-time is greater.

-Before proceeding, try repeating the test, and explore various system metrics that are available under the /sys/fs/cgroup/ directory.
+Before proceeding, try repeating the test, and explore various system metrics that are available under the /sys/fs/cgroup/system.slice/docker-<FULL CONTAINER ID>.scope/ directory.
 You may also explore running different stress-ng tests.